Thank you! Your submission has been received!

 Assessment & Curriculum

 PEAK stands for Promoting the Emergence of Advanced Knowledge and involves teaching skills in a way that helps learners generalize and learn new skills in various situations.
-PEAK is a language curriculum dedicated to expanding language via the science of behavior analysis.
-The PEAK Relational Training System currently contains 4 learning modules that reflect each of the four ways that we currently understand how people learn new skills; Direct Training, Generalization, Equivalence and Transformation.
-Skilled PEAK implementers will utilize each of the four modules simultaneously, to not only establish new skills, but also to better the learner's ability to gain new information in each of the four ways!
+PEAK is a language curriculum dedicated to expanding language through 4 learning modules: Direct Training, Generalization, Equivalence and Transformation.

 Developed by: Mark R. Dixon